 What are the long-term effects of the gastric balloon procedure?

-The gastric balloon procedure is a temporary weight loss solution, and its long-term effects largely depend on the individual’s commitment to maintaining a healthy lifestyle after the balloon is removed.
+The gastric balloon procedure for weight loss is a temporary weight loss solution, and its long-term effects largely depend on the individual’s commitment to maintaining a healthy lifestyle after the balloon is removed.
 If a healthy diet and regular exercise are maintained, the weight loss can be long-term.
 However, if old eating habits are resumed, weight gain is likely to occur.